Leonydis200/ANE-Project-Explorer/README.md

 ## How it Works

 - The dashboard displays live system metrics from real sources.
-- Users can trigger diagnostics, repair, and improvement from the UI.
+- Users can trigger diagnostics, repair, improvement, and update from the UI.
-- The system performs self-diagnostics, self-repair, and self-improvement automatically and on demand.
+- The system performs self-diagnostics, self-repair, self-improvement, and self-update automatically and on demand.
 - All status and results are shown in real-time, with feedback and logs.

 ## Advanced Features